 A twenty-year-old cook and Jack-of-All-Trades who lives in Elympios.
-His bloodline allows him to shift into the parallel worlds, where he takes a monstrous form using an ability called "Corpse Shell".
+His bloodline allows him to shift into the fractured dimensions, where he takes a monstrous form using an ability called Chromatus.
 His special ability is Weapon Shift and allows him to freely switch between three different weapons in combat, each with their own moveset.
-His Support Skill, Mirroring, lets him copy the Support Skill of his Link Partner.
+His Support Skill, Mirror, lets him copy the Support Skill of his Link Partner.

 You have the option to "turn on" his dialogue in the second playthrough, in which case each multiple choice decision is accompanied by a spoken line.

 Heroic Sacrifice: In the Good Ending, Ludger sacrifices himself to prevent Elle from vanishing as a result of destroying the rest of the fractured dimensions.
 He does this by becoming the millionth divergence catalyst to reset Origin's counter.

 Kick the Dog: Ludger has several opportunities, thanks to the multiple choice system.
 For example, immediately dropping Milla into the summoning portal, or yelling at Nova after an inappropriately-timed complement.

 Kill 'em All: If Ludger chooses to save his brother over the world, he has to go through the rest of the party to do it.

 Kissing Cousins: The Marta family is an offshoot of the main Kresnik clan, making him a distant example with Lara.
 Like father like son.

 Leitmotif: The melody used in the "Proof" tracks.
 In-game, it's hummed as a lullaby, known as the Hymn of Proof.